junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean's eyes land on Cas's body next.
 The giant body dressed with skyscraper-sized trench coat and clothes that is most human yet furthest from human.
 The body looks slimmer without the wings, but it's still a mountainous presence.

-*The vessel is made of atoms and electrons in the material plane.* Dean remembers his words again, the theoretics that Cas tried to explain to him but he had to cut him off because he couldn't understand.
+*The vessel is made of atoms and electrons in the material plane.* Dean remembers Cas's words again, the theoretics that Cas tried to explain to him but he had to cut him off because he couldn't understand.
 And this time, now, he doesn't just understand it, he sees it now.

 The hand of the vessel limps alongside the body, lying loosely on the middle of the road, fingers curved, as tall as houses.
 Dean walks to them.
 It takes a few minutes.